Sacred Heart of Jesus Fire: Significance of the Sacred Heart Fire

 At that time there were not many possibilities to communicate with distant compatriots.
 For this reason, signal fires were lit at certain peaks to call for the Landsturm.
 However, these mountain fires also had something mystical, so that they were lit on the occasion of the festive celebration of the Sacred Heart of Jesus.
 Thus the Sacred Heart fires came more and more into the foreground compared to the usual solstice fires up to that time.

 Recent times

 This tradition is still cultivated today and underlines the connection between the different regions.
 The fires are often arranged in the form of hearts, crosses or the signs of Christ ("INRI" or "IHS").
-They are kindled either on Saturday or Sunday after the feast of the Sacred Heart of Jesus, since this feast is celebrated in Tyrol on Sunday after the actual feast day, which is on a Friday.
-The Heart of Jesus fires are lit every year in the evening on the 3rd Saturday or Sunday after Whitsun.

-On the Sacred Heart in 1961, activists of the BAS blew up 37 power pylons in autonomous province of South Tyrol during the so-called Night of fire to demonstrate against the occupation by the Italians.
-The aim of the attackers was to make the world aware of the so-called "South Tyrolean question," created by the taking of South Tyrol by Italy after World War I.

 Wildfire

 Due to the nature of these fires, wildfires are a constant threat.
 A recent example of this was on the evening of Saturday 9 June 2018 when groups put torches on wooden branches on a steep mountain slope above Sautens, Ötztal, Tyrol.
-On the following day Sacred Heart Sunday, fire brigades, supported by a helicopter, extinguished the resulting fire, which affected 500 m² of the forest.
+On 10 of June, Sacred Heart Sunday, fire brigades, supported by a helicopter, extinguished the resulting fire, which affected 500 m² of the forest.